cloud-shuttle/tailwind-rs/docs/api/core.md

-# Core API Reference - v0.2.0
+# Core API Reference - v0.8.2

 This document provides comprehensive API reference for the core `tailwind-rs` functionality, following our Test-Driven Development approach and comprehensive testing strategy.

-> **🎉 Comprehensive Beta**: This API reference reflects the complete v0.2.0 implementation with all 20 utility categories fully implemented and tested.
+> **🎉 Production Ready**: This API reference reflects the complete v0.8.2 implementation with all 26 utility categories fully implemented and tested, plus **100% CSS generation coverage**.

 ## 🎯 Core Types